New Research Reveals Neanderthals May Have Been Wiped Out By Interbreeding With Early Humans

 New research by German scientists suggests that Neanderthals may not have been killed off by early humans but may have contributed to their own demise instead by interbreeding with them.

-According to the Daily Mail, after studying the fossilized remains of early humans, Neanderthals and modern humans, scientists have concluded that Neanderthals may have mated themselves to death through interbreeding, incorporating their genes into modern humans today, as Svante Paabo of the Max Planck Institute for Evolutionary Anthropology explained.
+According to the Daily Mail, after studying the fossilized remains of early humans, Neanderthals, and modern humans, scientists have concluded that Neanderthals may have mated themselves to death through interbreeding, incorporating their genes into modern humans today, as Svante Pääbo of the Max Planck Institute for Evolutionary Anthropology explained.

 “It means they were incorporated, which is why we see so many of their genes living on in modern Europeans.
 If we look at a few thousand genomes we can pick out 15,000 Neanderthal genes — so at least half their genome is walking around in people today.”

-Neanderthals are believed to have been the evolutionary offspring of early humans who eventually departed from their homeland of Africa around 450,000 years ago, and these Neanderthals grew in numbers all over Eurasia until they were finally replaced by modern humans around 30,000 years ago.
+Neanderthals are believed to have been the evolutionary offspring of early humans who eventually departed from their homeland of Africa around 450,000 years ago.
+These Neanderthals grew in numbers all over Eurasia until they were finally replaced by modern humans around 30,000 years ago.

-Studies which show that modern humans are carrying Neanderthal genes have prompted American scientists to delve deeper into learning more about the lasting influence that Neanderthals have on modern humans today with their shared genetic history.
+Studies which show that modern humans are carrying Neanderthal genes have prompted American scientists to delve deeper into learning more about the lasting influence that Neanderthals have on modern humans today.
 One of these studies was carried out by Michael McGregory of the US National Institute of Mental Health, who analyzed the genes of modern humans today and determined what their “NeanderScore” was.

 Curiously, it was found that those who had the highest scores for this study were also much more likely to have skulls that were shaped like Neanderthals.
 It was also determined that Neanderthal genes are very much alive today in the general population.